Commercial Radio Hong Kong: Channels

 Currently, CRHK broadcasts through two Cantonese channels on the FM band and an English channel on the AM band.
 All of the channels are 24-hour broadcasts, each with its own distinct program formats and audience.

 FM 88.1

-CR1 FM 88.1 (雷霆881) has the widest audience base in Hong Kong.
-It is a talk-based channel that broadcasts current affairs, traffic and financial information, as well as audience talk shows.
+CR1 FM 88.1 (雷霆881) is a talk-based channel that broadcasts current affairs, traffic and financial information, as well as audience talk shows.

 FM 90.3

 CR2 FM 90.3 (叱咤903) is a music-based channel focused on pop music.

 The programs feature the latest news in pop music, including Cantonese, Japanese, and English songs.
 This channel also organizes one of the four annual music awards in Hong Kong.

 AM 864

-AM 864 (豁達864) is an English-language channel that offers a diverse selection of music, ranging from the latest international hits to hip-hop, R&B, jazz, rock and roll, and grunge.
-It is designed to cater to audiences from around the world.
+AM 864 (豁達864) is an English-language channel broadcasting hip-hop, R&B, jazz, rock and roll, and grunge, alongside international hits.

 Listeners can stay updated with the latest news, especially on global issues, through AM 864.
 News is broadcast every hour throughout the day, along with weather forecasts and traffic reports.
 In addition, the channel regularly produces news reports and public affairs programs.

 From 2000 to 2003, AM 864 partnered with HMV and was known as HMV 864.
 Among other names, "Quote 864" was also used as an on-air name.

 In 2004, the station became automated and jockless, meaning it no longer had presenters (except for the hourly news).
 The format is adult hits, featuring popular music from the 1960s to the 2010s, catering to music lovers from every generation.